stonerlab/Stoner-PythonCode/README.rst

 0.8.2 was the final release of the 0.8.0 branch

-The old stable version is 0.7.2.
+The ancient stable version is 0.7.2.
 Features of 0.7.2 include

     *   Replace older AnalyseFile and PlotFile with mixin based versions AnalysisMixin and PlotMixin
     *   Addition of Stoner.Image package to handle image analysis